Taking a your dog on a long car ride to visit a new destination is definitely an awesome and an unforgettable experience.

 5. Keep Your Dog Entertained

-It’s a good idea to have some kind of food puzzle or treat toy to keep them busy if they get restless.
+It’s a good idea to have some kind of food puzzle or treat toy to keep your dog busy if they get restless.

 6. Make Regular Stops

-Your dog will need regular breaks to go potty and stretch her legs.
+Your dog will need regular breaks to go potty and stretch their legs.